Interactive Code Generation via Test-Driven User-Intent Formalization: Workflow and Problem Formulation

-We make the workflow more precise next in the setting of a class of simple programs containing a single function with a hidden reference implementation and hidden unit tests.
+Although the workflow is general enough to apply to any program and test framework, we make the workflow \tappProblem{} precise in the setting of a class of simple programs containing a single function to be completed.
+We also restrict a test to be an {\it input-output} pair $(i,o)$.
+A function $f$ satisfies a test $(i, o)$ if and only if the result of executing $f$ on $i$ terminates with a unique value $o$, i.e., $f(i) = o$.

-\begin{defn} A {\it program} $p$ is a tuple $\langle \prfx_p, s_p, h_p, b_p, T_p\rangle$, where $\prfx_p$ is a prefix that may contain definitions of other global variables and imports, $s_p$ is a natural language string description,$h_p$ is the function header or signature, $b_p$ is the body of the function and $T_p$ is a set of unit tests. \end{defn}
+\begin{defn} A {\it program} $p$ is a tuple $\langle \prfx_p, s_p, h_p, b_p, T_p\rangle$, where $\prfx_p$ is a prefix that may contain definitions of other global variables and imports, $s_p$ is a natural language string description, $h_p$ is the function header or signature, $b_p$ is the body of the function and $T_p$ is a set of unit tests. \end{defn} \autoref{fig:mbpp-sample} gives an example of such a program $p$ expanding our running example.

-\autoref{fig:mbpp-sample} gives an example of a program $p$, where $\prfx_p$, $s_p$, $h_p$, $b_p$, $T_p$ are presented for a simple problem where the programmer has to "Sort a list of tuples using the 2nd value of each tuple".

-We further simplify the notion of a test $t \in T$ to be an {\it input-output} pair $(i,o)$.
-A function $f$ satisfies a test $(i, o)$ if and only if the result of executing $f$ on $i$ terminates with a value $o$, i.e., $f(i) = o$.

-\begin{defn} An implementation $f'$ of a function $f_p$ is {\it correct with respect to the program $p$} (or simply correct, when $p$ is clear from the context) if it satisfies all the tests for $p$, i.e., for each test $(i,o) \in T_p$, $f'(i) = o$. \end{defn}

 {\mathcal{M}}